Dot Moore: Early life

-The half way point
+The halfway point

-Moore was a receptionist at WABB in 1958, a position under the Mobile Register-owned station that would lead to speaking before a wide radio audience with her low tone voice, earning the liking of one WABB announcer.
-Radio and TV commercials, including a televised March of Dimes public service announcement featuring Moore as a donor would earn her something more than a year after working for WABB and WKAB radio, the daily half-hour program "Channel 10 Kitchen" on WALA-TV after the previous chef had to leave for health reasons.
+Dot Moore was a receptionist at WABB in 1958, a position under the Mobile Register-owned station that would lead to speaking before a wide radio audience with her low-tone voice, earning the liking of one WABB announcer.
+Radio and TV commercials, including a televised March of Dimes public service announcement featuring Moore as a donor, would earn her something more than a year after working for WABB and WKAB radio, the daily half-hour program "Channel 10 Kitchen" on WALA-TV after the previous chef had to leave for health reasons.
 Dot, however, was not a cook.

 WALA's solution was to find a professional chef and let Moore assist before the viewers.
 Dot also got the last remark in the program's live commercials sponsored by General Electric.
 Even after retirement, Dot was not very fond of cooking herself, yet up until the very end of her career, she was still seen speaking to her cooking guests in the studio kitchen.
-Dot managed to keep her son well nourished on something as easy to prepare as tuna fish casserole, in which Bobby would joke about at times.
-After the cooking show contract was finished, Dot returned to radio as a commercial copy writer in the WALA radio traffic department.
+Dot managed to keep her son well-nourished on something as easy to prepare as tuna fish casserole, which Bobby sometimes would joke about.
+After finishing the cooking show contract, Dot returned to radio as a commercial copywriter in the WALA radio traffic department.
 There were also times when the TV side of the building called upon Dot for their commercials or public service spots.
-She was fired after a dispute with the new radio manager over paperwork that violates broadcasting rules in general.
+She was fired after a dispute with the new radio manager over paperwork that violated broadcasting rules in general.
 Termination gave Dot time to free-lance in media during the early 1960s.